 The Speech Team at DePaul College Prep competes in both the IHSA and Chicago Catholic Forensics League.
 Throughout the season, students write argumentatively, work on character development, and learn to speak in a confident and eloquent way.
 Students work with their coaches to select pieces to compete in declamation, oral interpretation of literature, original oratory, extemporaneous speaking, duet acting, and dramatic performance.

-Student government is an elected group of student leaders that acts as the voice of the student body at DePaul Prep.
+Student Government is an elected group of student leaders that acts as the voice of the student body at DePaul Prep.
 Elected members actively participate in the decision making and creation of student events for both social and charitable purposes.
-Student government includes the executive board members and the general council of students.
+Student Council includes the executive board members and the general council of students.

-Young Women's Leadership Academy (YWLA) is an organization that provides young women the opportunity to discover themselves through positive experiences in building their leadership, relational and management skills; and which will also encourage them to achieve personal goals successfully as they transition in adulthood.
+Young Women's Leadership (YWL) is an organization that provides young women the opportunity to discover themselves through positive experiences in building their leadership, relational and management skills; and which will also encourage them to achieve personal goals successfully as they transition in adulthood.